 EdD in Education

 The Doctor of Education (EdD) in Organizational Change and Leadership program is designed for current and emerging leaders who are looking to drive systemic change in organizational settings.

-Through a blend of live, online classes and real-world experiences, this PhD in Education program offers an intensive curriculum that focuses on problem solving, leadership, disposition and reflection.
+Through a blend of live, online classes and real-world experiences, this EdD in Education program offers an intensive curriculum that focuses on problem solving, leadership, disposition and reflection.
 Working in both formal and informal settings, students learn by forming strategies that facilitate innovative learning and by building systems that produce stronger, more successful organizations.

 Explore the course curriculum